dschmidtadv/wait-for-pantheon-action/README.md

-# Wait for Netlify — A GitHub Action ⏱
+# Wait for Pantheon — A GitHub Action ⏱

-Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Netlify Preview URL?
+Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Pantheon Preview URL?
 This action will wait until the url is available before running the next task.

 ## Inputs

 ### `site_name`

-**Required** The name of the Netlify site to reach `https://{site_name}.netlify.app`
+**Required** The name of the Pantheon site to reach `https://{site_name}.Pantheon.app`

 ### `request_headers`